 Generally, fewer form fields and call to actions will lead to higher conversions of potential leads.
 They are helpful in driving qualified leads, though.

 3. The landing page with a sharing loop

-For example – Sumazi attempted to add a viral loop action button to the launch page.
+For example, Sumazi attempted to add a viral loop action button to their launch page.
 It asked the users to share the product on social media and register through Facebook.

-You can also create brand awareness and curiosity about your products through flash games or entertaining videos geared towards mobile devices.
+You can also create brand awareness and curiosity about your products through flash games or entertaining videos geared toward mobile devices.

-In the example below, the game “Dumb Ways to Die” was part of a public service announcement by Metro Trains in Melbourne that was designed to promote rail safety.
-The video went viral, with over 70 million hits and $50 million in “global-earned media value”.
+In the example below, the video “Dumb Ways to Die” was part of a public service announcement by Metro Trains in Melbourne that was designed to promote rail safety.

 After becoming a global phenomenon, the game also rose to the top of app stores on both iOS and Android mobile devices.